 - Avoid walking along illegal off-road trail-bike/quad bike tracks.
 These have become widespread through vulnerable areas and will have become a major contributor to the spread of the disease.

 - Don’t drive on bush roads that have restricted access due to the risk of dieback.
 (If you do, you must be in possession of a current vehicle access permit and comply with the restrictions attached to the permit.)
 All the walk areas on WalkGPS can be reached without driving on restricted access roads.

 - Clean boots (and tent pegs) thoroughly before and after all walks.

-Also check the Bushwalking WA website for recommended practices for bushwalkers to follow when venturing into dieback affected areas.
+Also check Bushwalking WA for recommended practices for bushwalkers to follow when venturing into dieback affected areas.